Yuzurukyun/TsuserverDR/README.md

 * **sneak** "ID/IPID"
     - Sets a target to be sneaking if they were visible.
     - If the target was subject to a handicap shorter than the server's automatic sneak handicap length, they will be imposed this handicap.
+* **summon** "ID/IPID" "area number"
+    - Summons target from their area to the intended area, or to your area if not given an area, and remove them from the invite list of their old area.
 * **transient** "ID/IPID"
     - Changes a player's ability to ignore passage locks and thus access all areas from any given area.
 By default it is off.
 * **unblockdj** "ID/IPID"